watem-sedem/watem-sedem/docs/cn-ws.rst

 sediment traps.
 The delayed water run-off and sediment deposition is included in the model.

-In the WaTEM-SEDEM part of CN-WS, all sediment entering the pixels of a buffer is multiplied with the sediment trapping efficiency of the buffer.
+In the WaTEM/SEDEM part of CN-WS, all sediment entering the pixels of a buffer is multiplied with the sediment trapping efficiency of the buffer.
 This trapping efficiency is the fraction of the incoming sediment that is trapped in the buffer basin.